saltta/hangman-game/README.md

 ![Lose Message](assets/images/lose.png)

 One of these messages will be displayed at the end of the game depending on the result.
 If the word is guessed correctly, the win message.
 If they run out of chances, the fail message.
 Along with the ASCII Art style banner, they will also get a message congratulating or consoling them as well as a prompt to try again, if chosen No, they will be taken back to the title screen.

+The winning message will be displayed in green, and the losing message in red, both colors are usually associated with positive and negative things respectively.
+The large graphic and color make it clear right away that the game is over, win or lose.

 ## Testing